 Personalization’s long been associated with productivity.
 So, suggesting that employees perform better when their company respects their personal interests sounds legit, right?

 Cultural assimilation is a new entry in the new hire onboarding trends list.
 This is quite different from the company culture concept.
 We’re not talking about “mission, values, and goals,” here.
 We’re delving into culture much deeper than that.
+And giving true meaning to employee onboarding best practices.

 Including new employees in these cultural parts of your organization even before they’re ready to work automatically turns them into insiders.
 They’re part of your group now.